Unusual Things to Do in the Algarve, Portugal, 2025

 Salt Spa

 Float in an open-air artisanal salt pond, slather your body with argila and enjoy the soundtrack provided by the breeze and birdsong at the Castro Marim Salt Spa.
 Century-old methods are used to produce Flor do Sal here and you can learn about this as well as enjoy a session at the spa.
-You can even join a Soft Yoga class while you're there.

 Learn the secrets of the cork tree

 One of the things you may not know about Portugal is that Portuguese cork is famous for its excellent quality, used by leading brands such as Moet Chandon, Rolls Royce and NASA.
 Graceful cork oaks dot the Algarve countryside, the ochre colour of the trunk an indication of recent harvesting.
 Join a fun jeep safari or buggy tour for some off-road adventures to see these beautiful trees.
+Portitours runs regular Jeep Safaris and walking tours giving you fascinating insights into the traditional and authentic Algarve.

 Jump off a Cliff